Syngio/JailbreakArchive/README.md

 > [!WARNING]
 > Please read the notes, as some of these files could get your account warned/terminated.

-Files that have been modified or *re-scripted* so the game is functional to certain extent.
+Files that have been modified or *re-scripted* so the game or some aspects of it are functional to certain extent.

 | File | Year and Date | Description | Credits |
 | - | - | - | - |